ibm-cloud-docs/vmwaresolutions/shared/shared_data_security.md

 ### High availability
 {: #shared_data-ha}

 VMware Solutions Shared supports high availability of the vCloud Director service itself.
-The service achieves high availability automatically and transparently by using the MZR feature that is provided by {{site.data.keyword.cloud_notm}}.
+The service achieves high availability automatically and transparently by using the Multizone region (MZR) feature that is provided by {{site.data.keyword.cloud_notm}}.

 However, you cannot configure workloads that are running VMs and vApps in a high availability manner across multiple {{site.data.keyword.cloud_notm}} data center sites.
 VMware Solutions Shared currently allows workloads to operate in only one {{site.data.keyword.cloud_notm}} data center site.
 Use VMware Solutions Shared with {{site.data.keyword.vmwaresolutions_short}} Dedicated to achieve high availability.
 You can deploy VMware Solutions Dedicated in six {{site.data.keyword.cloud_notm}} data center regions.